Walk:

 So either a 2 minute drive...

-Curtis Rd area to park.
+| Curtis Rd area to park. |

 or walk along the 4wd track for about 30 mins.

-Curtis Rd.
+| Curtis Rd. |

 We reach a small non-descript clearing on the right where Curtis Rd diverts 90 degrees left.

-Track clearing on Curtis Rd.
+| Track clearing on Curtis Rd. |

 There are 3 "tracks" in here, one heads towards Black Velvet Falls, one goes to Allambee Beek Falls and the track we take is the one that goes to Staircase Falls.
 You'll notice trees marked with pink tape once you walk into the forest.
-To go to Staircase Falls we take the right most track, which is in a SSW to SW direction.

-Staircase Falls track.
+| Staircase Falls track. |

 The direction we take is pretty well marked with trees tagged with pink and yellow tape usually within view of each other.
 You'll pretty much make your own path as it's likely to be overgrown.

-After about 20 minutes of steadily heading down into the bush you'll hear the waterfall and reach a fern lined creek.
+After about 20 minutes of steadily heading down into the bush you'll maybe hear the waterfall and reach a fern lined creek.
 If you've come down in the right area the waterfall should sound to your right.

-Staircase Falls creek track.
+| Staircase Falls creek track. |

 Head right along the creek bank for a few minutes to reach Staircase Falls.